Site / About

 What the public registry stores

 The public registry stores fields that can be reviewed against sources.
-It separates identity, capability, pricing, evidence, freshness, and publication state so one field does not quietly stand in for another.
+It separates identity, capability, pricing, evidence, freshness, and public-page scope so one field does not quietly stand in for another.

 identityTool, company, suite, platform, model, open-source project, and marketplace identities when the source material supports the distinction.